jrpool/testarido/README.md

 ##### Introduction

-An act of type `tool` performs the tests of particular rules of a tool and reports a result.
+An act of type `tool` performs tests of a tool and reports a result.

 The `which` property of a `tool` act identifies the tool, such as `alfa` or `testaro`.

 ##### Configuration

-The `actSpecs.js` file defines an `actSpecs` object with two properties: `etc` and `tools`.
-The `etc` property defines the requirements for all act types.
-The `tools` property defines additional requirements for particular `which` values of a `tool` act.

-For every value of `which` in a tool act, thare are also:
+Every possible value of `which` in a tool act has:
-- a property in the `tools` object defined in the `run.js` file, where the property name is the ID representing the tool and the value is the name of the tool
+- a property in the `tools` property of `actSpecs`, defining the ordinary-language name of the tool and any requirements imposed on tool acts with that `which` value beyond the requirements for tool acts in general
-- a `.js` file, defining the operation of the tool, in the `tools` directory, whose name base is the name of the tool
+- a `.js` file, defining the operation of the tool, in the `tools` directory, whose name base is the `which` value.

 ```javascript
 test: [